Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 8. How would you analyze focus group data for new TV series pilots to determine which to feature?

-This tests your ability as a software engineer to analyze qualitative data, a skill necessary at Optiver for interpreting complex market data and making informed decisions.
+This tests your ability as a software engineer to analyze qualitative data, a skill Optiver requires for interpreting complex market data and making informed decisions.
 It reflects on processing and deriving insights from diverse data sources.

 How to Answer